NishantPrabhu/nishantprabhu.github.io/_posts/2020-08-05-basic-of-neural-networks.md

 $$

 ## Until next time
 These were some fundamental concepts behind training a simple fully connected neural network.
-However, this method of computing gradients and updating weights doesn't provide stable training, and making convergence really slow.
-In the next post, I'll talk about accelerated learning using **optimizers**.
+However, this method of computing gradients and updating weights doesn't provide stable training, and convergence is usually slow (or may not happen at all).
+In the next post, I'll talk about accelerated learning using **optimizers** and **learning rate scheduling**.